-- The Council has responsibility for conducting, at least annually, a review of the effectiveness of its 3.1 governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the executive managers within the authority who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and by comments made by the external auditors and other review agencies and inspectorates. - The Corporate Governance Working Group and the Audit & Risk Scrutiny Committee have advised us 3.2 on the implications of the result of the review of the effectiveness of the governance framework, and that the arrangements continue to be fit for purpose in accordance with the governance framework.
-The areas already addressed and those to be specifically addressed with new actions planned are outlined in section 9 below.
+- 3.1 The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by the work of the executive managers within the authority who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and by comments made by the external auditors and other review agencies and inspectorates. - 3.2 The Corporate Governance Working Group and the Audit & Risk Scrutiny Committee advise on the effectiveness of the governance framework and that the arrangements continue to be fit for purpose.
+The areas already addressed and those to be specifically addressed with new actions planned are outlined in section 4.3 below.